Md-SK-Asif/AdminDesk-Frontend/README.md

 # AdminDesk-Frontend
-Welcome to the adminDesk Frontend repository.
-This project delivers the user interface for a comprehensive management software solution, crafted to optimize business operations with a clean, responsive, and efficient design.
+Welcome to the AdminDesk Frontend repository.
+This project provides the user interface for a sophisticated management software solution, designed to optimize business operations through a clean, responsive, and efficient user experience.

 ## Tech Stack
 - Programming Language: **Typescript**